fdev31/drink/README.md

 ### 0.1 (wip)

-- PyFilesystem object ? (can be useful...)
 - abstract all low-level models (blobs...)
-- improve task list
-   - add view form that allow edition by double-clicking
-   - add remove action (supported in fullcalendar ?)
-   - implement resizing & moving
 - add more types to default form edition
    - object_path => integrate it to markdown editor
 - fix markdown preview css (make it seamless)